Projects Supported

 CRP supported the translation, publication and distribution of the existing German guidebook into English, as well as publication of the Spanish and French translations.

-CRP supported youth bicycle repair and bicycle hacking/building programs; also welding programs for Oakland International High School students and Girls Inc. Alameda County.
+CRP supported The Crucible’s youth bicycle repair and bicycle hacking/building programs, as well as welding programs for Oakland International High School students and Girls Inc. Alameda County.